BoundNFT/boundnft-protocol/README.md

 ## What is BNFT?

-BNFT is a promissory note NFT collateral protocol where lending protocols can participate as minters.
+BNFT is a Best NFT Promissory Note protocol where lending protocols can participate as minters.

 ## Documentation

-The documentation of BNFT Protocol is in the following [BNFT documentation](https://docs.bnft.org/developers) link.
+The documentation of BNFT Protocol is in the following [BNFT documentation](https://docs.bnftdao.org) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.bnft.org/developers/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.bnftdao.org/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

 A more detailed and technical description of the protocol can be found in this repository, [here](./bnft-v1-whitepaper.pdf)